bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - `row-unhovered`
 - `row-middle-clicked`

-Also, `row-middle-clicked` event is not supported in all browsers (i.e. IE, Safari and most mobile browsers).
+Note that the `row-middle-clicked` event is not supported in all browsers (i.e. IE, Safari and most mobile browsers).
 When listening for `row-middle-clicked` events originating on elements that do not support input or navigation, you will often want to explicitly prevent other default actions mapped to the down action of the middle mouse button.
 On Windows this is usually autoscroll, and on macOS and Linux this is usually clipboard paste.
 This can be done by preventing the default behaviour of the `mousedown` or `pointerdown` event.

-Additionally, you may need to avoid opening a system context menu after a right click.
+Additionally, you may need to avoid opening a default system or browser context menu after a right click.
 Due to timing differences between operating systems, this too is not a preventable default behaviour of `row-middle-clicked`.
-Instead, this can be done by preventing the default behaviour of the `contextmenu` event.
+Instead, this can be done by preventing the default behaviour of the `row-contextmenu` event.

+It is recommended you test your app in as many browser and device variants as possible to ensure your app handles the various inconsistencies with events.

 ## Complete example